 You can enjoy interacting with the variety of animals around the place from cats, dogs, ponies, chickens and more.
 It’s the perfect accommodation for the warm summers evening.

 The Gypsy Wagon contains a variety of books to relish, along with some games and puzzles to keep guest entertained.
 It won’t be everyone’s cup of tea but the place definitely offers something different.

 The wagon features a comfy double bed and facilities for making tea or coffee.
 And the table and chairs outside mean that you can bring a book and chill outside during the day.

 Ring Fort Sleepover at the National Heritage Park

-If heritage & history is what you’re searching for then this is a place to stay in Ireland.
+If heritage & history is what you’re searching for then is a great place to stay in Ireland.

 This is one of the cool ways to spend your time in Ireland with this incredible unique accommodation.